christianhujer/christianhujer.github.io/_posts/2015-08-26-Introduction-to-DNS.md

 Maybe you're wrong.
 Even in India, the largest democracy of the world, the government sometimes thinks that it knows better what the people should not see than the people themselves.

-* In August 2012, India blocked Facebook and Twitter <http://mediashift.org/2012/08/india-blocks-facebook-twitter-mass-texts-in-response-to-unrest241/>
+* In August 2012, India blocked Facebook and Twitter [1][1].
-* From 2014-12-31 to 2015-01-02 GitHub, Vimeo, DailyMotion, a lot of pastebins and a lot of other sites were blocked in India <http://www.zdnet.com/article/india-blocks-32-websites-including-github-internet-archive-pastebin-vimeo/> <https://twitter.com/pranesh_prakash/status/550196008416600064/photo/1?ref_src=twsrc%5Etfw>
+* From 2014-12-31 to 2015-01-02 GitHub, Vimeo, DailyMotion, a lot of pastebins and a lot of other sites were blocked in India [2][2], [3][3].
-* On 2015-08-03, India blocked 857 pornography websites, and that despite the fact that the Supreme Court declined a request to do so, becvause of the request of one activist. <http://www.nytimes.com/2015/08/04/world/asia/india-orders-blocking-of-857-pornography-websites-targeted-by-activist.html?_r=0>
+* On 2015-08-03, India blocked 857 pornography websites, and that despite the fact that the Supreme Court declined a request to do so, because of the request of one activist [4][4]

 If sites are blocked via DNS, the workaround is simple.
 And it is needed.